voltone/cipher_suites/README.md

 Select and sort the cipher suites for an Erlang/Elixir application using the widely used OpenSSL syntax.

-When looking for advise on how to improve the security and performance of an SSL/TLS server, you'll often come across instructions for applications such as Apache, Nginx, HAProxy.
+When looking for advice on how to improve the security and performance of an SSL/TLS server, you'll often come across instructions for applications such as Apache, Nginx, HAProxy.
 Odds are, they include a cipher suite recommendation looking something like this: